Alibunar: History

 In this area, settlements existed in Neolithic, Bronze Age and Roman times.
 However, settlement appeared in historical sources in the 16th century.
 First recorded name of the settlement was Alijina Voda ("the water of Alija"), presumably named after its Muslim citizen Alija or Ali-paša, who had a house with stone well ("bunar" in Serbian) in the center of the settlement (hence the current name Alibunar or "the well of Ali").
 After Ottomans were expelled from this region (in 1717), the settlement had 32 houses.

 In 1764, settlement was included into Illyrian (Serbian) regiment of Banatian Military Frontier, but in the next year, it was transferred to German regiment of this frontier.
 Before the inclusion into military frontier, Alibunar had ethnic Serb population, but after it became part of the frontier, 130 mostly Romanian and some 20-30 German families settled in this place.
 Serbs remained to live in older part of the settlement, Germans settled in its central parts and Romanians in northern parts.

-On May 17th and 18th, 1768, Emperor Joseph II came to Alibrunn during his tour of the Banat from Timișoara.
+On May 17 and 18, 1768, Emperor Joseph II came to Alibrunn during his tour of the Banat from Timișoara.
 He spent the night here and the next day, after visiting the Alibrunn Marshes, continued his journey to Tomasovác (Tamáslaka).
 The Serbian Orthodox church in the settlement was built in 1796.

 Demographics

-According to the 2011 census, the total population of the municipality of Opovo was 20,151 inhabitants.
+According to the 2011 census, the total population of the municipality of Alibunar was 20,151 inhabitants.